rukhsarrkhan/takehome2/README.md

 # Take home assignment

 ## Goal
-Create a react app and build a few screens as specified in a figma file which will be shared separately via email.
+Create a react app and build one screen as specified in a figma file which will be shared separately via email.

 ## Users
 This app will be used by dermatologists when they review a patient's case.